ARTICLE III. MEMBERSHIP AND DUES

 Section 4.
 Directors shall be elected at the annual meeting in the fourth quarter of each year and shall begin their term January first (1st) of the following year.
 In the event of resignation or incapacity of any director, except the president, the vacancy may be filled by a vote of the Board of Directors for the unexpired term of office.
 In the case of the president, the vice-president shall complete the remainder of the term.
-If any director fails to attend three consecutive board meetings of the Board of Directors without legitimate cause, he or she shall be removed from office and an interim replacement shall be appointed by the Board of Directors for the remainder of the term.
+If any director fails to attend three consecutive board meetings of the Board of Directors without legitimate cause, they may be removed from office and an interim replacement shall be appointed by the Board of Directors for the remainder of the term.
 All members are eligible to vote at the annual meeting and must be in attendance to do so unless prior arrangements are made with the FOOA Board.

 Section 6.
-The president shall supervise the activities of the society within the scope provided by the constitution and bylaws.
+The president shall supervise the activities of the Society within the scope provided by the constitution and bylaws.
 The president, or in the absence of that officer, the vice-president shall preside at all meetings.
-The president shall report annually on the activities of the society.
+The president shall report annually on the activities of the Society.
 The president shall appoint the chairpersons of committees not otherwise provided for and is a member ex officio of all standing committees.
 The president shall hold primary responsibility for internal and external correspondence, and share that responsibility with the secretary.

 Section 7.
 The vice-president shall assume the duties of the president in the event of the absence, incapacity, or resignation of the president.

 Section 8.
-The secretary shall keep minutes of the meetings of the society and of the Board of Directors, and, at the president’s direction, share with the president the responsibility for correspondence.
+The secretary shall keep minutes of the meetings of the Society and of the Board of Directors, and, at the president’s direction, share with the president the responsibility for correspondence.

 Section 9.
 The treasurer shall be responsible for the safekeeping of funds and for maintaining accurate and up-to-date financial records.

 a.
-The treasurer shall make timely deposits in a financial institution of all monies received in the name of the society.
+The treasurer shall make timely deposits in a financial institution of all monies received in the name of the Society.

 b.
 Monies shall be paid out by numbered checks signed by the treasurer and/or the president; checks of amounts $500 and above shall require the signature and/or the written authorization of both the treasurer and the president.

 d.
 The treasurer shall have the authority to establish automatic payments for utilities.